 Vinaigrettes, which in their simplest guise consist of an oil and vinegar combination, can serve not only as a salad dressing but also as a marinade or a light sauce for grilled meats, poultry, and seafood.
-For a heart-healthy dressing, use monunsaturated extra-virgin olive oil and a vinegar of your choice, then add garlic, along with fresh or dried herbs, for flavor.
+For a heart-healthy dressing, use monunsaturated extra-virgin olive oil and a vinegar of your choice, then add chopped garlic, along with fresh or dried herbs, for flavor, if desired.

 If you keep your pantry and fridge stocked with the staples you need for a vinaigrette, you can make one in just a few minutes.
-Have on hand extra-virgin olive oil, a choice of vinegars, such as red and white balsamic, white wine vinegar, champagne vinegar, sherry vinegar, and rice wine vinegar, as well as Dijon mustard, shallots or onion, lemons and limes (which can be juiced and used instead of or with your vinegar), and garlic.
+Have on hand extra-virgin olive oil (there are many flavored varieties, such as lemon and herb, available these days), a choice of vinegars, such as red and white balsamic, white wine vinegar, champagne vinegar, sherry vinegar, and rice wine vinegar, as well as Dijon mustard, shallots or onion, lemons and limes (which can be juiced and used instead of or with your vinegar), garlic, and salt and pepper, of course.
 Fresh or dried herbs such as chives, basil, thyme, oregano, and French tarragon are all good optional dressing ingredients.
 Grow your own herbs on a sunny windowsill or patio if you are so inclined.
 Adding spices like cumin, paprika, or cayenne can also jazz up a dressing.

-If you’ve got a small bowl or cup and a whisk, simply combine together all your ingredients except the oil, salt, and pepper.
+If you’ve got a small bowl or cup and a whisk, simply combine the vinegar and all the other ingredients except the oil, salt, and pepper.
 Then, whisking constantly, add the oil in a slow steady stream.
-Season to taste with the salt (try sea salt or Hawaiian salt) and pepper.
+Season to taste with a little salt (try sea salt or Hawaiian pink salt) and some freshly ground pepper.
 Alternatively, you can make the dressing in a blender or a mini food processor.
-If you don’t plan to use the dressing immediately, store the vinaigrette in the refrigerator in a small plastic container or in a glass jar with a lid, and be sure to shake to recombine before using.
+If you don’t plan to use the dressing immediately, store it in the refrigerator in a glass jar with a lid, and be sure to shake to recombine before using.

 A trio of vinaigrettes